corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ##### cds-lib

-`cds-lib` will be used to pull down one or more versions of CorDapp(s) from a remote repository.
+`cds-lib` will be used to pull down artifacts from a remote repository.
 The library will be embeddable into a third-party software or usable as a standalone from a command line.
 This will give BNs flexibility to utilise CDS in the best way to fit their requirements.

 `cds-lib` will be configurable via system properties and via external configuration file.